aplteam/Launchy/README.md

 ## Overview

-**_Launchy_** is useful for people with several versions of Dyalog installed on their Windows machine(s).
+Originally, **_Launchy_** was designed to be useful for people with multiple versions of Dyalog installed on their Windows machine(s).

-If your are like me then you have about 16 versions of Dyalog installed, and you need different versions for different projects / clients. **_Launchy_** simplifies the process of firing up an instance of Dyalog as well as making adjustments like...
+However, over the years it evolved into an all-singing-all-dancing tool that allows to manipulate all sorts of parameters, so it's now a useful tool even if you have ony a single version of Dyalog installed on your machine.

+**_Launchy_** simplifies the process making adjustments like...

 * setting certain flags like `PropertyExposeRoot` and others
 * specifying the workspace size